 Year 9: 30-40 minutes per subject

-Years 10-11: 40 minutes per subject, may be more during extended assignments or the preparation for Teacher Assessed Assignments.
-The best GCSE students complete a minimum of 10 hours per week of Independent study (work not set by the teacher)
+Years 10-11: 40 minutes per subject, perhaps more during extended assignments or the preparation for Teacher Assessed Assignments.
+The best GCSE students complete a minimum of 10 hours per week of Independent study.

 AS/A level: as directed by the teacher.
-The best A level students complete 20 hours per week of Independent study (work not set by the teacher).
+The best A-level students complete 20 hours per week of Independent study.